-Subject Area Minimum Requirement Select from These Subject Areas Secondary Language Arts and Communication 8 credits Composition, Literature, and Oral Communication Mathematics 6 credits Secondary Mathematics includes Integrated Mathematics, Applied Mathematics, Business Mathematics, Algebra, Geometry, Trigonometry, Fundamentals of Calculus, Probability and Statistics, Discrete Mathematics, and courses in Mathematical Problem Solving and Quantitative Reasoning.
+Subject Area Minimum Select from These Subject Areas Secondary Language Arts and Communication Requirement 8 credits Composition, Literature, and Oral Communication Mathematics 6 credits Secondary Mathematics includes Integrated Mathematics, Applied Mathematics, Business Mathematics, Algebra, Geometry, Trigonometry, Fundamentals of Calculus, Probability and Statistics, Discrete Mathematics, and courses in Mathematical Problem Solving and Quantitative Reasoning.
 A total of eight credits are strongly recommended.
-Four of the required mathematics credits must be taken after 9 th grade.
+Four of the required mathematics credits must be taken after 9th grade.

-Policy: 5.202 Page 3 of 10 Date Created: 11/2017 Review History: 6/2019 Policy Updated: 5/.2025

 Courses not identified by traditional titles (i.e., Algebra I or Geometry) may be used as long as they contain all of the critical components of higher math functions prescribed by the State Mathematics Content Standards.
 Institutions may recognize other Mathematics courses as meeting this requirement if those courses are taken in compliance with the Idaho state minimum graduation requirements.
 Social Studies 5 credits American Government (state and local), Geography, U.S. History, and World History.

+Page 3 of 11 Policy: 5.202

+Created: 11/17 Review History Date: 06/2019

-Other courses may be selected from Economics, including Consumer Economics, if it aligns to the state content standards, Psychology, and Sociology.
+Other courses may be selected from Economic including Consumer Economics, if it aligns to the state content standards, Psychology, and Sociology.
 Science 6 credits Secondary sciences include instruction in Applied Sciences, Earth and Space Sciences, Physical Sciences, and Life Sciences.
-Institutions may recognize other Science courses as meeting this requirement if those courses are taken in compliance with the Idaho state minimum graduation requirements.
-Must have laboratory science experience in at least two credits.
-A laboratory science course is defined as one in which at least one class period per week is devoted to providing students with the opportunity to manipulate equipment, materials, or specimens; to develop skills in observation and analysis; and to discover, demonstrate, illustrate, or test scientific principles or concepts.
-Arts and Humanities (including world languages) 2 credits Humanities courses include instruction in Visual Arts, Music, Theatre, Dance, or World Language aligned to the Idaho content standards for those subjects.
-Other courses such as Literature, History, Philosophy, Architecture, or Comparative World Religions may satisfy the humanities standards if the course is aligned to the Interdisciplinary Humanities Content Standards.
-History courses beyond those required for state high school graduation may be counted toward this category.
+Institutions may recognize other Science courses as meeting this requirement if those courses are taken in compliance with the Idah state minimum graduation requirements.
+Must have laboratory science experience in a least two credits.
+A laboratory science course is defined as one which at least one class period per week is devoted to providing students with the opportunity to manipulate equipment, material or specimens; to develop skills in observation and analysis; and to discover, demonstrate, illustrate, or test scientific principles or concepts.
+Arts and Humanities (including world languages) 2 credits Humanities courses include instruction in Visual Arts, Music, Theatre, Dance, or World Language aligned to the Idaho content standar for those subjects.
+Other courses such as Literature, History, Philosophy, Architecture, Comparative World Religions may satisfy the humanities standards if the course is aligned to the Interdisciplinary Humanities Content Standards.
+History courses beyond those required for state high school graduation may counted toward this category.
 World Language is strongly recommended.
-The Native American Languages may meet the world language credit requirement.
+T Native American Languages may meet the world language credit requirement.
 Other College Preparation 3 credits Speech or Debate (no more than one credit).
 Debate must be taught by a certified teacher.
-Studio/Performing Arts (art, dance, drama, and music).
-Foreign Language (beyond any foreign language credit applied in the Humanities/Foreign Language category).
-Secondary Career Technical courses.
+Studio/Performing Arts (art, dance, drama, ar